 Building the Semantic Retrieval Pipeline

-A high-performing vector stack is not just about the index — it’s about the pipeline that orchestrates retrieval, fusion, and ranking.
+A high-performing vector stack is not just about the index, it’s about the pipeline that orchestrates retrieval, fusion, and ranking.
 A typical flow looks like this:

-1. Hybrid retrieval: Run BM25 and vector ANN searches in parallel.
+Run BM25 and vector ANN searches in parallel.
 Lexical scores anchor literal matches while vectors capture paraphrases and intent-based neighbors.

-2. Score fusion: Combine results with Reciprocal Rank Fusion (RRF) or normalized score blending.
+Combine results with Reciprocal Rank Fusion (RRF) or normalized score blending.
 This balances recall across both sparse and dense methods.

-3. Re-ranking: Apply a lightweight cross-encoder to the top-k.
+Apply a lightweight cross-encoder to the top-k.
 This stage sharpens semantic relevance, ensuring nuanced intent is reflected.

-4. Answer selection/snippets: Use passage ranking to surface the exact chunk that answers the query.
+Use passage ranking to surface the exact chunk that answers the query.

 This design mirrors the layered structure of a contextual hierarchy, where meaning is processed step by step until the most precise unit is selected.